pesto-students/booktown-backend-n10-gamma/README.md

 4. gateway : All the service are combined and run through gateway

 ## Installation
+Install lerna package globally using **yarn install global lerna**

-1. run yarn bootstrap to install all the necessary packages.
+1. run **yarn bootstrap** to install all the necessary packages.
 We have used lerna to place all the service together in a package .
-2. you can run the individual serives by goind inside each service present in the package folder by using "yarn start"
+2. you can run the individual serives by goind inside each service present in the package folder by using **yarn start**
 3. Once the all the service are up you can run the gateway .
 All the running services should be placed inside gateway -> services array.
 4. Note gateway will crash if the mentioned service in the service array is note up.